doofinder/php-doofinder/src/Management/README_MANAGEMENT.md

 // Create a new instance of SearchEngineClient wrapper.
 $client = new Doofinder\Management\ManagementClient();
+// Configure your host.
+May be "eu1-search.doofinder.com" or "us1-api.doofinder.com".
+$client->setHost("YOUR_HOST");
 // Configure API key authorization: api_token
 $client->setApiKey("YOUR_API_KEY");
 // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed